 Fellows meet regularly together, including for lunchtime conversation with the president, provost, secretary, and other university leaders.
 These conversations about roles and responsibilities, and the career paths that led people into academic administration, give fellows a broad understanding of many facets of working in higher education.

-Profiles of the 2018 – 2019 Fellows can be found below.
+Profiles on current and past Woodbridge Fellows can be found below.

 For prospective fellows

 The application process for 2019 – 2020 Woodbridge Fellows is closed.
 First round interviews will take place on February 28.